Dr. Joni Labbe, Guest

 We’ve all heard that a high-fiber diet is good for health because it keeps the digestive system moving.
 As it turns out, fiber also plays a more important role than we suspected.
 To understand why, we need to take a look at the gut microbiome – the community of microorganisms that live in the digestive tract.
 Knowing how to work with gut bacteria can give you another fat-busting ally when you have Hashimoto’s hypothyroidism.

 Trillions of bacteria live in the human gut –- they account for ten times more cells than in the human body — and they play vital roles in our metabolism and health.
-It’s a mutually beneficial relationship; the bacteria happily feed on dietary fiber while they perform a variety of duties, including converting inactive thyroid hormones to their active form, helping to make vitamins B and K, repressing growth of harmful microorganisms, and breaking down and fermenting dietary fiber.
-This breakdown of fiber results in a release of beneficial, anti-inflammatory short chain fatty acids that are a vital energy source for our bodies.
+It’s a mutually beneficial relationship; the bacteria happily feed on dietary fiber while they perform a variety of duties, including converting inactive thyroid hormones to their active form, helping to make vitamins B and K, repressing the growth of harmful microorganisms, and breaking down and fermenting dietary fiber.
+This breakdown of fiber results in a release of beneficial, anti-inflammatory short-chain fatty acids that are a vital energy source for our bodies.

 In recent research, the firmicutes and bacteroidetes classes of gut bacteria have received a lot of attention.
 Multiple studies show that obese people have a higher concentration of firmicutes than bacteroidetes, while in lean people the bacteroidetes predominate (to help keep it straight, think of fermicutes as “fat” and bacteroidetes as “bony”).
 Moreover, when the diet is high in fat, the obesity-friendly firmicutes increase (the exception being a ketogenic diet), yet a high-fiber diet helps bacteroidetes increase.
-In addition, researchers observed that overgrowth of firmicutes led to chronic systemic inflammation, which is known to contribute to common health problems such as metabolic syndrome, diabetes and heart disease.
+In addition, researchers observed that overgrowth of firmicutes led to chronic systemic inflammation, which is known to contribute to common health problems such as metabolic syndrome, diabetes, and heart disease.
 The message: Though they both have jobs to do, you want your bacteroidetes to be stronger than your firmicutes.
 This will also help you manage Hashimoto’s hypothyroidism.

 Feeding The Magnificent Microbes

-One might wish to rid the body of the firmicutes microbes, yet this can actually open the pathway to overgrowth of candida albicans, or a yeast infection, which leads to problems of its own.
+One might wish to rid the body of the firmicutes microbes, yet this can actually open the pathway to overgrowth of Candida Albicans, or a yeast infection, which leads to problems of its own.
 Instead, supporting a healthy population of bacteroidetes is the key, and this is done by supplying ample prebiotics in the diet.
 Prebiotics are non-digestible carbohydrates –- in the form of dietary fiber –- that serve as food for the bacteria in your gut.

 To keep a healthy balance of bacteria in the gut, an ample supply of fiber-rich plant foods is necessary.
 These foods should be part of a diet that includes plenty of good fats, vitamins and micronutrients, and avoid: